martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 To follow this rule, I have experimented a lot with visual tools which can be used to create system diagrams over the past years.
 From those experiment results I distilled some general tips and tricks I now (try to) apply when I need to create such diagrams.
-These tips helped me creating diagrams with a clean and consistent structure.
+These tips helped me to create diagrams with a clean and consistent structure.

 Now, if you invest your precious time in reading this text, you will find the list of all these tips.
 I am aware that these tips will most likely not change the world, but maybe you can take-away some ideas which support you the next time you have to create such diagrams yourselves.